hackape/as-mutable/README.md

 ## Caveats

-1. In order to work, `im-mutable` requires present of ES `Proxy` in the runtime.
+1. In order to work, `as-mutable` requires present of ES `Proxy` in the runtime.
 2. It's designed for plain js object and array, object with custom prototype should be fine most of the time, supposing you don't do crazy things.
 3. No support for ES Map/Set/WeekMap.
 These data structs are meant to be mutable at source, don't see the point to keep them immutable.